-Implementing customized scoring - 2
+Implementing customized scoring - 2 to be linked in one's own executable!

-Input card: USERDUMP User routine: \$FLUPRO/usermvax/mgdraw.f you can get particle trajectories and (continuous and local) energy losses you can go over reaction products you can access information at each boundary crossing, particle step, energy deposition event, interaction

 In mgdraw.f

+you can get particle trajectories and (continuous and local) energy losses

+you can go over reaction products

+you can access information at each boundary crossing, particle step, energy deposition event, interaction

 In mdstck.f (for which no activating card is needed) as well, with the additional - dangerous - possibility of influencing the subsequent transport of secondaries

 Implementing customized scoring-3

+Input card: USERWEIG User routines: \$FLUPRO/usermvax/comscw.f

+\$FLUPRO/usermvax/fluscw.f

+to be linked in one's own executable!

+In comscw.f

-Input card: USERWEIG User routines: \$FLUPRO/usermvax/comscw.f you can apply a user defined weight (even discard) on deposited energy, stars or residual nuclei you can extract information (and dump it on a file) about the involved particles
+you can apply a user defined weight (even discard) on deposited energy, stars or residual nuclei

+you can extract information (and dump it on a file) about the involved particles

+In fluscw.f

+same as comscw.f for fluence scoring

+Implementing customized flags

+identification of ancestors of muon-neutrinos reaching Gran Sasso